 The process starts with a planning stage to identify which systems will be tested.
 Testing can cover network security, web applications, wireless networks, firewalls, and more.
 The testing process starts with initial scans to identify any possible ways of infiltrating the infrastructure.
 When issues are found, testers will try to gain access through these vulnerable points.

 If the systems can be accessed, testers will see how far into the systems and data a possible breach can get.
-Tests are also carried out to see if access can be maintained as this is a potential tactic hackers also use.
+Tests are also carried out to see if access can be maintained as this is potential tactic hackers also use.

 After everything is done, you will have a comprehensive PCI pen testing report.
-The report will show which parts of your business infrastructure are vulnerable, how extensive the issues are, and what can be done to fix it.
+The report will show which parts of your business infrastructure are vulnerable, how extensive the issues are, and what can be done to fix them.

 Why choose OmniCyber for PCI penetration testing?